Our specialist team of highly qualified practitioners include:

 It is important to acknowledge, that there is a purpose or reason behind all challenging behaviours.
 This purpose or reason is called the function and has the general aim of either getting something, or to get away from something.
-These functions can be classified into one of three categories: attention; activity or object; and sensory.

 Following the observations and assessments, a PBSP is developed which will include a number of different sections.
 These will cover:

-- Identifying, developing and reinforcing an appropriate behaviour that replaces the challenging behaviour.
+Identifying, developing and reinforcing an appropriate behaviour that replaces the challenging behaviour.

-- Creating an environment that minimises and removes the antecedent whilst reinforcing and promoting positive behaviours.
+Creating an environment that minimises and removes the antecedent whilst reinforcing and promoting positive behaviours.

 Developing an action plan to respond to the challenging behaviour when it occurs.